 Some of my major stories include: the tragic impact of nuclear waste poisoning in Chelyabinsk, one of the “secret” cities in the former Soviet Union; the puzzling clusters of teenage suicide in a Colorado town; the courageous efforts to create a “peace” university in Northern Ireland; and the genesis and moral complexity of the government’s decision to compensate victims of the September 11 attacks.

 From 2005 to 2015 I wrote the biweekly Shortcuts column for The New York Times business section, which received a Best in Business award in 2011 from the Society of American Business Editors and Writers.

 From 2011 to 2013 I also wrote the parenting column for Worth magazine.

-My first book, Better by Mistake: The Unexpected Benefits of Being Wrong, developed out of one of my Times’ columns.
-It has been widely praised and recommended by educators, business executives and those fascinated by the dichotomy that we need mistakes in order to learn, but most of us hate and dread them.
+My first book, Better by Mistake: The Unexpected Benefits of Being Wrong, (2011) developed out of one of my Times’ columns.
+It has been widely praised and recommended by educators, business executives and those fascinated by the dichotomy that we need to make mistakes in order to learn, but most of us hate and dread them.

 I have also had in-depth experience in public relations.
 While living in London for nearly seven years, I was the press officer for Consumers International, a global umbrella organization of consumer groups.

 I received my undergraduate degree from the University of California, Berkeley and a Masters in Studies in Law from Yale University.
 I now live outside New York City with my husband and two sons.

 Since I love books and my friends and I are always looking for good ones, I thought I would post a list of some of my favorite books that I’ve read in the last decade or so.
 Most of these are more or less in the order that I’ve read them and for space I’m not including the great old classics.
 I’d love to hear your suggestions.’